 - 14 ounces potatoes peeled and diced (about 4 smallish potatoes)

 - ½ cup peas frozen (2½ ounces)

 - 9 ounces salmon I used 3 portioned fillets (or use another kind of fish, or canned/tinned salmon or tuna)

-- 1 ounce grated cheese about a handful (I used a sharp cheddar but any strong cheese works e.g. parmesan)
+- 1 handful grated cheese about an ounce (I used a sharp cheddar but any strong cheese works e.g. parmesan)

 - 1 pinch chili flakes optional